-Also – the sprouting process breaks down the proteins and carbohydrate in the bread making it lower on the glycemic index, higher in protein and more digestible for people who have trouble with grains.
-It doesn’t contain any preservatives so you have to look in the freezer section.
+Also – the sprouting process breaks down the proteins and carbohydrates in the bread, making it lower on the glycemic index, higher in protein and more digestible for people who have trouble with grains.
+It doesn’t contain any preservatives, so you have to look in the freezer section.

 Healthier Snack Foods

 See all those jumbo bags of candy close to the checkout?
 You WALK PAST THEM and grab these instead:

 Read the label for no sugar added, and do your best to avoid the ones with chocolate.

 Also, remember that trail mix is awesome but calorically dense.
 Meant for people who are hiking trails, right?
 Not surfing the net.
 Just sayin’.

 Watch the portion sizes here or help yourself out by buying individual servings (or give the environment a break and bulk buy and make your own custom mix and put in individual bags for later.)